-Multiple Cat Permit may be valid for up to five years.
+Multiple Cat Permit may be valid for up to three years.
 This will be determined by the Agency Secretary or the General Manager of the relevant

-Can an application for a Multiple Cat Permit be refused, renewed or cancelled?
+Can an application for a Multiple Cat Permit be refused?

 An application for a